Bowl Me Over

 Mash the berries up really well.
 I use an old potato masher – might be 50 years old, but it works just great!

-3. Measure the exact amount of fruit the recipe calls for.
-Too much fruit the jam may turn out runny.
-Not enough it could be too thick and you’ll end up with the wrong texture.
+1. Measure the exact amount of fruit the recipe calls for.
+Too much fruit and the jam Mary turn out runny or not set.
+Not enough and it could be too thick and the texture will be off.

-Homemade Jam at a rolling boil that can’t be stirred down.
+Homemade Jam at a full rolling boil that can't be stirred down.

-6. When the jam has been at a hard boil for exactly one minute, remove from the heat and immediately ladle into clean sterilized jars.
+1. When the jam has been at a hard boil for exactly one minute, remove from the heat and immediately ladle the hot jam into clean sterilized jars.

 Homemade jam being ladled into jars.